cloudfoundry/docs-deploying-cf/openstack/deploying_bosh.html.md

 ### <a id="microbosh"></a>MicroBOSH ###

 MicroBOSH should be deployed and targeted.
-See the steps in [Deploying MicroBOSH](deploying_microbosh.html).
+See the steps in [Deploying MicroBOSH on Openstack](deploying_microbosh.html).

 ### <a id="stemcell"></a>BOSH Stemcell ###